Cancer Data Service(CDS)

 - Studies with data that do not have a Data Commons set up for the data type

-- Studies which are on a waiting list on a specific Data Commons for storage such as the Genomics Data Commons (GDC).
+- Studies which are on a waiting list on a specific CRDC Data Commons for storage such as the Genomics Data Commons.

 The CDS system is hosted on NCI's CloudOne Amazon instance.
-The patients, samples, and derived mutation files for these projects are stored in the Database for Genotypes and Phenotypes (dbGaP) database provided by National Center for Biotechnology Information (NCBI).
+The clinical data, biospecimen data, and derived mutation files for these projects are stored in the Database for Genotypes and Phenotypes (dbGaP) database provided by National Center for Biotechnology Information (NCBI).

 The CDS contains mostly genomic data but can accommodate multiple data types based on the accepted studies.